[Most legal restrictions in England are removed with effect from 19 July 2021. See here for the current picture.]

 Step 1 began on 8 March by an amendment to the All Tiers Regulations which reintroduced wraparound childcare, introduced a ‘declaration of travel’ form for anyone leaving the UK, and permitted outdoor recreation within households or with one other person.

-The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021 (SI 2021/364) will revoke and replace the previous lockdown regulations with a legislative framework to apply the rest of the Step 1 restrictions from 29 March 2021 and set out Steps 2 and 3 of the Roadmap out of lockdown (Step 4 – the potential lifting of most remaining restrictions, is as yet a twinkle in the legislator’s eye).
+The Health Protection (Coronavirus, Restrictions) (Steps) (England) Regulations 2021 (SI 2021/364) revoked and replaced the previous lockdown regulations with a legislative framework to apply the rest of the Step 1 restrictions from 29 March 2021 and set out Steps 2 and 3 of the Roadmap out of lockdown.
+(Step 4 – the potential lifting of most remaining restrictions, is as yet a twinkle in the legislator’s eye).

 The Explanatory Memorandum provides a helpful summary of where things are going as a matter of law (always carefully to be distinguished from guidance).
 This post is largely based upon that Memorandum, but also at the end addresses specific points of relevance to those with impaired decision-making capacity.

 Step 1 lasted from 29 March to 11 April, and Step 2 until 17 May.
 It is hoped by the Government that Step 4 – essentially the lifting of all restrictions – will take place on 21 June.

 Six people or two households may gather indoors (subject to review) and gatherings of up to 30 people will be permitted outside.

 Most significant life events, including bar mitzvahs and christenings, are permitted with up to 30 attendees and some large indoor and outdoor events will be permitted, subject to capacity limits.
 Pilots will continue.